chory-lab/transfer_station/README.md

 ![image](https://github.com/chory-lab/transfer_station/assets/69654071/a2e29e91-b305-4fbc-8b5c-8c84075bc933)

 <h3>Transfer Station System</h3>
 The system is composed of 4 core components, these consist of the tray, tray platform, step motor rail system, and the mount.
+All components were printed with PLA plastic, and default 3D printer settings.
+Screws used were the default ones that come with the Hamilton Star, and the default bolts that came with the incubator mount.

 <h4>Tray</h4>
 This is holds the 96 well plate (or equivalent size) when delivering the plate to the incubator, and vice versa.